MatteP1/thesis/Tasks.md

 - [ ] Introduce the notion of linearisation points (possibly in hocap for two-lock MSQ) and point out their locations in the proof outlines

+- [ ] Mention coq and iris version that the code works with.

 - [ ] If time permits, use hocap spec to prove a spec of a non-trivial client.
 Fx a client like the one in the java code